 How to Record a Complaint

 Visitors to the ombuds sometimes want to get something "on record."
 However, the ombuds functions independently of administrative channels or formal complaint procedures, where keeping records is the normal practice.
-In order to preserve confidentiality, the ombuds' office does not keep records.
+In order to preserve privacy, the Ombuds' Office does not keep records.
 Therefore, if the goal is to establish a record of a complaint, another option is needed.

 The following list provides a number of options to assist individuals in creating a record of a complaint or problem: